LF-digitala-kanaler/LFDS/content/components/web/forms/upload.md

       The base HTML structure is nothing new.
 It's a secondary button with an icon.
 Don't forget to add a for-attribute to the label that's equal to the id attribute of the input.

-      Note the empty `.upload-placeholder`, this is where our preview panes will be places.
+      Note the empty `.upload-placeholder` this is where our preview panes will be places.

       ```